WhatTheDickens/engl340-s24/mod-92/second-blog-assignment.md

 Be sure that you've given your post an appropriate, descriptive, engaging title (not something generic, such as "Blog Post #2"), and that neither the title nor the date is included in the body of your post,

-When you're ready to submit your post, click `Submit for Review`.
+When you're ready to submit your post, click `Publish`.

 ## How your post will be evaluated